ojitha/ojitha.github.io/notes/powershell.md

 Above commandlet is not sensitivities.

 ## Parameters

-Parameters can be positional as follows
+Parameters can be positional or with the name such as `Filter`:
 ```powershell
  Get-ChildItem 'C:\Local\xxxx\forms' -Filter *.pdf
 ```